The Ultimate Guide to

 Cannabis often impairs the short-term or working memory, so you might forget what you’re saying halfway through a sentence or why you entered a room.
 The impact of cannabis on forming long-term memories is more nuanced, appearing only to affect the spatial episodic memory.
 This means you may be liable to forget locations and layouts more easily than you forget events.

-It’s unclear whether chronic cannabis use leads to irreversible impairments to memory, but a number of studies have show that abstinence returns it to normal.
+It’s unclear whether chronic cannabis use leads to irreversible impairments to memory, but several studies have shown that abstinence returns it to normal.
 Some studies have even credited THC with the reversal of age-related cognitive decline.

 Are there risks?

-Although a lethal overdose is practically unheard of, cannabis does carry a number of potential risks.
+Although a lethal overdose is practically unheard of, cannabis does carry some potential risks.
 These include psychological dependence, legal repercussions, and, as with exercise, cardiovascular abnormalities.

 What should I do if I take too much?